The only constant is change.

 If you intend to go broad or rank for a broad topic, you will want to understand what other pages are doing or have done to achieve their existing rankings.
 Here are a few questions to ask when researching the possibility of ranking for a phrase:

-- What is the domain URL’s rating and overall backlink profile?
+• What are the referring domains' ratings and overall backlink profiles?
 Would it be considered an authority based on those links?

-- Take a look at and assess internal links.
+• Take a look at and assess internal links and their link building strategies.

-- What does the external backlink profile look like?
+• What does the external backlink profile look like?
 How many are there?
 Are there many high-quality links?
-How long have said backlinks been in place?
+How long have said quality backlinks been in place?
 Will you have to engage in a heavy link-building strategy to catch up?

 Can you quickly mimic competing pages?

-If you are unable to mimic quickly, you should be able to get a sense of how long it might require to get there.
+If you are unable to mimic quickly, you should be able to get a sense of how long it might take to get there.

 Think like both searchers AND web crawlers

-When you’re choosing your titles, meta descriptions and URL slugs as well as the flow of your content, think about:
+When you're choosing your titles, meta descriptions, and URL slugs, as well as the flow of your content, think about the following:

 Quality first, outreach second

-If you’ve created a quality content asset, you should be spending as much time promoting it as you did creating it.
+If you've created a relevant content asset, you should be spending as much time promoting it as you did creating it.

-That means using your favorite email outreach tool and other link-building tactics for getting quality inbound links.
+That means using your favorite email outreach tool and other link-building tactics to get quality inbound links.

-Google doesn’t want content created for search engines or link building.
+Google doesn't want content created for a search engine or link building tactic.

-But if the search engines are doing their job, they will be giving the users exactly what they want.
+But if search engines do their job, they will give users exactly what they want.

 ChatGPT and other future technologies